-■ denial of services

-determination of nonemergency care
+- denial of services - determination of nonemergency care

 A member or their authorized representative (doctor, family member, etc.), with written member consent, may appeal a medical care decision.
-The consent form can be found online at UHCCommunityPlan.com>for healthcare professionals>RI >forms>memberconsentform or by calling Member Services at 1-800-587-5187 (TTY 711).
+The consent form can be found on our website at UHCCommunity Plan.com or by calling Member Services at 1-800-587-5187 (TTY 711).
 You or a representative can file an appeal by calling Member Services or you can write to: UnitedHealthcare Community Plan Grievances and Appeals, P.O.
 Box 31364, Salt Lake City, UT 84131.